linux-integrity/ima-doc/ima-concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Since the hardware is not initialized, the TPM PCRs, and specifically
 the IMA PCR, are not reset back to zeros.
-An attestation will include
+Therefore, an attestation
-the PCR extends from the previous kernel boot as well as the new kernel
+will include the PCR extends from the previous kernel boot as well as
-boot.
-In order for the verifier to validate the IMA PCR against the
+the new kernel boot.
+In order for the verifier to validate the IMA PCR
-IMA event log, it must be presented with both the previous and current
+against the IMA event log, it must be presented with both the previous
-event logs.
-The previous event log must be carried across the kexec
+and current event logs.
+The previous event log must be carried across
-boot.
+the kexec boot.

 :ref:`config-ima-kexec` enables the event log to be retained across a
 kexec.
 If the event log is not retained, PCR 10 cannot provide event
 log integrity.

-   Note: Even if the event log is retained, the image load copies
+   Note: Even if the event log is retained, the image load copies the
-   the event log, but the new image is not executed atomically
+   event log, but the new image is not executed atomically with the
-   with the load.
-If measurements between the load and execute are lost,
+   load.
+All measurements that may occur between the kexec load and
-   so PCR 10 cannot be validated.
+   execute are lost, and therefore the measurement log may not match
+   PCR 10.
+Validation of the two may fail once the new kernel is
+   running.

+   If no measurement log appends occur after the kexec load,
+   validation will succeed.

 Carrying the previous event log through a kexec reboot will increase
 the size of the in-memory log.
 See :ref:`measure-policy-rule-design`.